 Rajasthan offers visitors some of the most great travel destinations like Udaipur, Jaipur, Jaisalmer, Bikaner and the attractions of Ajmer add more color to the travel experience of travelers.
 If you have included Ajmer as your weekend getaway then you can also enjoy other places in the state such as Pushkar, and Jodhpur.
 There are a lot of sightseeing and things to do in and around Ajmer city, but for this post, we have curated a list of best places to visit in Ajmer in 1 day.

 Let’s talk about Ajmer, It is a vibrant city, located just 15 km from the pilgrimage town of Pushkar.
-The city of Ajmer was originally known as “Ajay Meru”, which can be translated as “invincible hill”.
-The city was founded by Rajput king Ajaydeva (Chauhan) in the 11th century AD and the city remained as the epicenter of the Chauhan Dynasty till the 12th century AD.
+The city of Ajmer was originally known as “Ajay Meru”, translated as “invincible hill”.
+The Rajput king Ajaydeva (Chauhan) founded the city in the 11th century AD and the city remained as the epicenter of the Chauhan Dynasty till the 12th century AD.
 When Prithviraj Chauhan became Samrat of India they gave it to Rajput Indu Prakash to take care of the Chauhan kingdom.
 Then Mughal Sultans defeat Prithviraj to capture Ajmer due the presence of the holy Ajmer Sharif Dargah.
 The city was handed over to the British a few centuries later, causing Ajmer the only region in Rajputana to be directly commanded by the British East India Company.

 Ajmer is a famous tourist attraction, in addition to being a pilgrimage hub for both Hindus and Muslims.
-The tomb of Saint Khwaja is visited by Muslims from all over the world, admired equally by every religion.
-The city is surrounded by the gregarious lake of Ana Sagar and the sturdy hills of Aravalli.
+The Muslims from all over the world visited tomb of Saint Khwaja, admired equally by every religion.
+Surrounded by the gregarious lake of Ana Sagar and the sturdy hills of Aravalli.
 Aside from the Ajmer Sharif, the city is significantly known for the Jain religion, home to a beautiful Jain Temple.

 Ajmer is the center for visitors who are visiting Pushkar, the home of Lord Brahma, sacred spot for the Hindus.
 During Kartika Poornima which falls between October and November, devotees visit Pushkar to take a dip in the sacred lake.